-• Therefore, SAE International will be placing the policy into effect that failure to submit the required Cost, Design or Technical documents within 10 days of the deadline will constitute an automatic withdrawal of your team.
-Your team will be notified after the 10th day of no submission that we have not received your documents and after 11 days your team's registration will be cancelled and no refund will be given.
+• Therefore, SAE International will be placing the policy into effect that failure to submit the required Cost, Design or Technical documents within 5 days of the deadline will constitute an automatic withdrawal of your team.
+Your team will be notified by the 5th day of no submission that we have not received your documents and after 6 days your team's registration will be cancelled and no refund will be given.